bcbio/bcbio-nextgen/docs/contents/installation.rst

 bcbio should install cleanly on most Linux systems.
-For Mac OSX, we suggest trying `bcbio-vm <https://github.com/chapmanb/bcbio-nextgen-vm>`_ which runs bcbio on :ref:`docs-cloud` or isolates all the third party tools inside a Docker container.
+For Mac OSX, we suggest trying `bcbio-vm <https://github.com/chapmanb/bcbio-nextgen-vm>`_ which runs bcbio on :ref:`docs-cloud` or isolates all the third party tools inside a Docker container. bcbio-vm is still a work in progress but not all of the dependencies bcbio uses install cleanly on OSX.

-It places genomes, indexes and associated data files in ``/usr/local/share/bcbio-nextgen`` and tools in ``/usr/local``.
+With the command line above, indexes and associated data files go in ``/usr/local/share/bcbio-nextgen`` and tools in ``/usr/local``.
 You should edit the pre-created system configuration file in ``/usr/local/share/bcbio-nextgen/galaxy/bcbio_system.yaml`` to match your local system or cluster configuration.
+If you don't have write permissions to install into the ``/usr/local`` directories you can install elsewhere or use ``sudo chmod`` to give your standard user permissions.
+Please don't run the installer as the root user.

 The installation is highly customizable, and you can install additional software and data later using ``bcbio_nextgen.py upgrade``.
 Run ``python bcbio_nextgen_install.py`` with no arguments to see options for configuring the installation process.
 Some useful arguments are:

-- ``--sudo`` Enable installation in privileged directories and allow the installer to update system packages.
 - ``--isolate`` Avoid updating the user's ``~/.bashrc`` if installing in a non-standard PATH.
 This facilitates creation of isolated modules without disrupting the user's environmental setup.
 - ``--nodata`` Do not install genome data.
+- ``--sudo`` Enable installation in privileged directories and allow the installer to update system packages.
+We recommend avoiding this option unless inside a Docker container, cloud instance or virtual machine.

 To bootstrap installation, the machine will need to have some basic
 requirements: